Empowered Patient Podcast Podcast Por Karen Jagoda arte de portada

 Escúchala gratis

-Empowered Patient Podcast with Karen Jagoda is a window into the latest innovations in digital health, the changing dynamic between doctors and patients, the emergence of personalized medicine, aging in place, wearables and sensors, clinical trials and advances in clinical research, payer trends, transparency in the medical marketplace and challenges for connected health entrepreneurs.
-This show continues to evolve driven by the convergence of a diverse array of industries.2024 Ciencia Enfermedades Físicas Higiene y Vida Saludable
+Empowered Patient Podcast with Karen Jagoda is a window into the latest innovations in digital health, the application of AI for administrative and clinical uses, the changing dynamic between doctors and patients, personalized medicine, cell and gene therapies, aging in place, wearables and sensors, clinical trials and advances in clinical research, payer trends, transparency in the medical marketplace and challenges for connected health entrepreneurs.
+This show continues to evolve driven by the convergence of a diverse array of industries.2025 Ciencia Enfermedades Físicas Higiene y Vida Saludable

 Episodios